React Native vs Swift: Which One is Best For Your Business?

 React Native vs Swift: Overview

 Yes, React Native can create iOS apps, although there’s a performance gap compared to Swift, even though not significant.
-Now, let’s delve into what exactly React Native entails.
+Now, let’s examine into what exactly React Native entails.

 In simpler terms, when deciding between React Native and Swift, it boils down to your app’s scope.
 So, it’s better to take a closer look at what React Native and Swift is.